 How will the effectiveness of the policy and implementation processes be measured?

-By using the following indicators and targets:

-- Status of each of the urban extensions i.e. not started, outline permission, full permission, or under construction; rate of housing delivery compared with housing trajectory - no specific target; depends on the site circumstances. - Coverage of broad areas of growth by comprehensive development schemes - Objections from statutory consultees on infrastructure grounds - target to minimise - Number of applications approved that are contrary to criteria set out in the policy - target to minimise.
+By using the following indicators and targets: Status of each of the urban extensions i.e. not started, outline permission, full permission, or under construction; rate of housing delivery compared with housing trajectory - no specific target; depends on the site circumstances.
+Coverage of broad areas of growth by comprehensive development schemes Objections from statutory consultees on infrastructure grounds - target to minimise Number of applications approved that are contrary to criteria set out in the policy - target to minimise.

-- State of national economy, and impact on the house building sector - Sites not coming forward as part of comprehensive development schemes - Lending policies of financial institutions - Reliance on private sector funding and developer interest - Infrastructure issues arising that are not identified in the infrastructure delivery plan
+- Sites not coming forward as part of comprehensive development schemes - Lending policies of financial institutions - Reliance on private sector funding and developer interest - Infrastructure issues arising that are not identified in the infrastructure delivery plan